 Literacy Learning Pathway

-The model text shows the children what their end piece of writing will look like and provides a vehicle for the children to explore the different text and sentence features that they need to use and learn.
+Children explore the model written text within their reading, focusing upon new and powerful vocabulary as well as answering key questions about the text to develop their comprehension skills and understanding of the purpose and impact of the text.
+This text may also model to the children what their end piece of writing will be based upon and provides a vehicle for the children to explore the different text and sentence features that they need to use and learn.

 Teaching of Punctuation and Grammar (GPS or SPaG)

-Any elements of grammar or punctuation that are needed for the particular type of writing are taught as a discrete skill and within the context of the end product.
-There are other elements of punctuation and grammar that are required in all types of writing or need exploring in more detail.
-In upper KS1 and KS2 the children are taught spelling through the Read Write Inc. Spellings scheme and punctuation and grammar at the same time the younger children have their Read Write Inc. Phonics lesson.
+Any elements of grammar or punctuation that are needed for the particular writing purpose are taught as within the learning journey.
+There are other elements of punctuation and grammar that are required in all types of writing or need exploring in more detail and these maybe taught through additional discrete sessions.

-Once the Children have learnt the skills they will need, they are taught to plan their writing.
-This will often involve planning text features, structure and making some vocabulary choices.
-The process of planning before writing splits up some of the thinking required so there isn’t too much to think about when writing a 1st draft.
+Once the children have learnt the skills they will need, they are taught to plan their writing.
+This will often involve planning text features, structure and making some high level and quality vocabulary choices.
+The process of planning before writing splits up some of the thinking required.

 Writing the 1st draft